coyove/nj/README.md

 # potatolang

 potatolang is a C/js-like language written in golang.
-It only works on 64bit machine.

 ## Quick go through in 150 LOC